Lü Clan disturbance: Emperor Wen's accession to the throne

 The conspirators argued that their actions were justified in order to protect Emperor Houshao against the Lü conspiracy, but once the Lüs were killed, the conspirators claimed that neither the emperor nor his brothers were in fact Emperor Hui's sons.
 Rather, they suggested that Empress Zhang Yan, Emperor Hui's wife, had stolen and adopted the boys at Empress Dowager Lü's instigation.
 They also admitted that they were concerned about reprisals when Emperor Houshao and his brothers grew up.
 They then agreed to depose Emperor Houshao and invite an imperial prince, not from Emperor Hui's line, to be the new emperor.

 As to which prince to be the new emperor, some of the conspirators suggested that Liu Xiang, being the eldest Di son (嫡長子) of Emperor Gao's oldest son (thus the eldest grandson of Emperor Gao), was the obvious choice.
 Most of the important officials disagreed with this suggestion.
-They were concerned that Liu Xiang's uncle Si Jun (駟均) was a dominating figure, and if Liu Xiang were to become emperor they would have a repeat of the Lü clan situation.
+They were concerned that Liu Xiang's uncle Si Jun (驷均) was a dominating figure, and if Liu Xiang were to become emperor they would have a repeat of the Lü clan situation.
 They believed that Emperor Gao's oldest surviving son, 23-year-old Prince Liu Heng of Dai, was the better choice, because he was known to be filial and tolerant, and because his mother Consort Bo's family was known to be careful and kind.
 Messengers discreetly carried the invitation to Prince Heng, asking him to be the new emperor.